 Your visual identity is a great chance to show what makes you different from your competition.
 Use it to stand out and attract the kinds of clients you want to be working with.
 Looking for a youthful market?
 Use bright, exciting colours to get their imagination going.
 Want a more tech-oriented niche?
 Blues are often used in logic and technology.

-But whatever you choose, make sure it does two things – make you stand out and accurately reflect the brand.
+But whatever you choose, make sure it does two things: makes you stand out and accurately reflects the brand.
 If you try to be unique without being truthful, you’ll cause distrust.
 The second brand-killer.

 Being Real

 Here’s the other big thing about your visual identity.
-It needs to be reflective of the brand’s ideals.
+It needs to reflect the brand’s ideals.
 We’re talking values, mission, vision, tone, voice.
 It all needs to be consistent.
-Creating brand visuals that promise a certain thing, then having starkly different interactions with potential clients will lead to confusion (the third brand-killer).
+Creating brand visuals that promise something, then having starkly different interactions with potential clients, will lead to confusion (the third brand-killer).
 Confused clients aren’t going to buy from you.
 It’s that simple.

-So how do you make sure your visual identity is truly reflective?
+So how do you ensure your visual identity is truly reflective?
 Getting a strategist to review and align the brand never hurts.
 But you can also do your own research.
-Asking your audience questions on how the imagry makes them feel is a great way to gather data to help you understand how your visuals are percieved.
+Asking your audience questions on how the imagery makes them feel is a great way to gather data to help you understand how your visuals are perceived.
 This will let you tweak and modify visuals so the emotional beats match your messaging.

 Putting it all Together

 The visual identity covers so much, it’s sometimes tricky to know where to start.
-From logos to colours and the website to printed material, anything that uses graphical imformation is a part of your identity.
-And is all needs to be consistent!
+From logos to colours and the website to printed material, anything that uses graphical information is a part of your identity.
+And it all needs to be consistent!
 A consistent identity will build more trust and be more memorable.

 To ensure consistency, it’s worth creating a list of visual touchpoints that a prospective client may come into contact with.
-Once you make this list, audit them and realign anything that’s off brand.
+Once you make this list, audit it and realign anything that’s off-brand.
 Your list of touchpoints might include:

-Honestly, there are too many to list – anything visual that represents your brand is fair game.
-Once you have this list, look at them as a whole and notice trends.
+Honestly, there are too many to list; anything visual that represents your brand is fair game.
+Once you have this list, look at it as a whole and notice trends.
 More importantly, notice when something stands out.
 Is it good or bad that it does?
 Over time, you’ll create a huge amount of assets, and some older ones may not fit where the brand has evolved.

 How to Use Your Visual Identity

 The most important aspects of using your visuals correctly are, quite unsurprisingly, consistency, authenticity, memorability and uniqueness.
 If you can get these right, you’ll create a visual brand that is hard to miss, and harder still to forget.
-So many brands don’t review their identity until it’s too late – letting years go by while using mutiple iterations of the brand.
+Many brands don’t review their identity until it’s too late, letting years pass while using multiple iterations of the brand.
 This is a surefire way to confuse the audience.

 So, here are some tips to make sure your arms and armour are always ready for battle: